CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ##### Directory Structure

 *Note: Directory structure is not complete.
-Only for demonstation purposes.*
+Only for demonstration purposes.*

 ```
 .